nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 If your changes to the data file makes its format invalid, ContactSH will discard all data and start with an empty data file at the next run.
 </div>

+### Reminder for tasks that are due soon: `reminder`

+1. Shows the number of days prior to a task's date and time to remind that it is due soon.

+    format: `reminder`

+2. Sets the number of days prior to a task's date to remind that it is due soon.

+    format: `reminder -s DAYS`

+    * DAYS refer to the number of days prior to a task's date.
+      The day **must be a positive integer** 1, 2, 3, ...

+    Example:

+    * reminder -s 10

+note: A task will turn orange in colour as a reminder that it is due soon when the system date is later than or same as (task's date - DAYS) and earlier than task's date.
 ### Archiving data files `[coming in v2.0]`

 _Details coming soon ..._